Fun with the sun

 The Sol Searcher consists of two opaque disks of about 1-3/8-inch diameter, spaced about 2 inches apart.
 Very simple.
 You could probably build one yourself, if you have the skills and the right tools and materials.
 But the Sol Searcher costs only $50 US.
 Why reinvent the wheel?

 The sunward disk on the Sol Searcher has a 3/16-inch diameter hole, referred to in my picture above as the "pinhole" (although it is much larger than a pinhole).
 The sunward disk serves two purposes.
-First, it turns the sun into a tiny disk that is projected onto the Sol Searcher's rear disk.
+First, its pinhole turns the sun into a tiny disk that is projected onto the Sol Searcher's rear disk.
 Second, the sunward disk casts a shadow onto the rear disk that improves contrast to see the sun's projected disk.
 The rear disk has a small translucent screen, representing the size of the field of view in a low-powered eyepiece.
 When the projected solar image falls onto that screen, the sun should be in the telescope's field of view.
 Genius!

 Funny story about my Sol Searcher purchase.....